Who receives Medicare? Generally speaking, you are eligible for Medicare coverage when you turn 65 or have met certain other eligibility criteria.

 Coverage will start no sooner than the month of your 65th birthday month, but you can enroll three months before your birthday.

-Example: If your birthday is in July, your Initial Enrollment Period begins April 1 and ends October 31.
+Example: If your birthday is in July, your Initial Enrollment Period begins April 1 and ends Oct.
+31.

-If you miss your enrollment period, you will have another chance to enroll but waiting could result in late penalties and a period without health coverage.
+If you miss your enrollment period, you will have another chance to enroll.
+But waiting could result in late penalties and a period without health coverage.
 Learn more about penalties for late enrollment.

 Special Enrollment Period